finbourne/lusid-sdk-csharp-preview/sdk/docs/AggregationApi.md

             try
             {
-                // [EXPERIMENTAL] Perform valuation for a list of portfolios and/or portfolio groups ListAggregationResponse result = apiInstance.GetValuation(valuationRequest);
+                // [BETA] Perform valuation for a list of portfolios and/or portfolio groups ListAggregationResponse result = apiInstance.GetValuation(valuationRequest);
                 Debug.WriteLine(result);
             }